sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

      - Updated `AiService` methods (`generateConfiguration`, `fixConfiguration`) to accept `interactionHints`.
      - Updated prompt functions (`generateConfigUserPrompt`, `fixConfigUserPrompt`) to incorporate `interactionHints` into the user prompts sent to the LLM.

+6. **Configuration Template Restructuring (`the-internet-herokuapp`)**
+   - Initiated restructuring of `the-internet-herokuapp` templates into a challenge-based format within `config-templates/the-internet-herokuapp/challenges/`.
+   - Each challenge subfolder (`ab_testing`, `add_remove_elements`, `basic_auth`, etc.) now contains:
+     - `README.md` with YAML front matter (metadata) and explanation.
+     - `config.json` focused on solving the specific challenge.
+   - Created initial `README.md` in the parent `the-internet-herokuapp` directory explaining the new structure.
+   - **Decision:** Agreed to remove original monolithic config files (`the-internet-herokuapp-config.json`, `the-internet-herokuapp-full-config.json`, etc.) once restructuring is complete.
+   - **Decision:** Agreed to add an API endpoint (`/api/v1/templates`) to serve these structured templates, leveraging the metadata.

 ## Next Steps

 The immediate next steps for the project are:

+1.  **Complete Template Restructuring (`the-internet-herokuapp`)**:
+    *   Finish creating individual folders, READMEs, and `config.json` files for all remaining challenges under `config-templates/the-internet-herokuapp/challenges/`.
+    *   Populate the Challenge Index in `config-templates/the-internet-herokuapp/README.md`.
+    *   Remove the old monolithic config files for this site.

 1.  **Verify Job Result Retrieval**:
     *   Analyze logs generated after recent changes to confirm if results are being generated, stored, and retrieved correctly.